Tensegritics/ClojureDart/README.md

 This doesn't represent a specific technical milestone, it's still a work-in-progress but we believe it's good enough for use by the bravest Clojurists.

+# Who is behind it?

+Tensegritics, an itty-bitty Clojure consultancy by Baptiste Dupuch and Christophe Grand.

 # Status

 Here be Dragons!